CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-arkenstone.md

 > Greater Item
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _**Unique.**_ +3 to bearer's direct influence against Dwarves and Dwarf factions.
-If held by a Dwarf, The Arkenstone gives 5 marshalling points and 4 corruption points.
-The Arkenstone may be tapped to untap a Dwarf character in the same company, but target Dwarf must make a corruption check modified by -2.
+> > _Unique._ +3 to bearer's direct influence against Dwarves and Dwarf factions.
+If held by a Dwarf, _The Arkenstone_ gives 5 marshalling points and 4 corruption points. <br>&ensp;_The Arkenstone_ may be tapped to untap a Dwarf character in the same company, but target Dwarf must make a corruption check modified by -2.
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>